grntco/100daysofcode/README.md

 Day 90: Continued the Intermediate HTML and CSS course from The Odin Project.
 Completed the lesson on client-side form validation.

 Day 91: Continued the Intermediate HTML and CSS course from The Odin Project.
 Started the Sign-Up Form project.
 Set up my github, html, css, images, fonts, etc. Created images with Lexica.art.

+Day 92: Continued the Intermediate HTML and CSS course from The Odin Project.
+Worked on styling my sign-up page.
+Learning to work with an external font, linear gradients on text, and an svg.